 For admission to the Professional Dental Hygiene Sequence: Students should officially

-apply to the professional sequence between January 15th and 30th if they will have
+apply to the professional sequence between February 1st and 15th if they will have

 their qualifications completed by the end of that semester (Spring) for consideration

 - MATH 110, equivalency or proficiency (Math ACT subscore of 19 or higher), BIOL 108,

 BIOL 205, CCHS 102, CHEM 114, COMM 105 or 221, ENGL 150, MRIS 102, PSYC 150, SOCY

 121 and a cultural enrichment elective must be completed with a C or higher to be